 We also looked at our behaviour and how it often holds us back.
 For example, some of us felt that we were too defensive; we were not open to feedback as we felt that it was a personal attack.
 The lesson here was that others can often see what we cannot – our blind spots, areas that are holding us back.
 If we really listened and reflected on feedback we could realise so much more of our potential.
 In essence, we can achieve more if we remain open and stop trying to protect ourselves.

 I think my key message when the transition challenge kicks in would be – stop and do some self-reflection.
-And if something like a Future For Heroes course appeals to you, go for it with open arms and an open mind.
+And if something like a F4H course appeals to you, go for it with open arms and an open mind.